gohugoio/hugo/docs/content/extras/localfiles.md

 ## Traversing Local Files

 Hugo includes a way to traverse local files.
-This is done using the 'ReadDir' function.
+This is done using the 'readDir' function.

-## Using ReadDir
+## Using readDir

-ReadDir takes a single string input that is relative to the root directory of the site.
+readDir takes a single string input that is relative to the root directory of the site.
 It returns an array of [os.FileInfo](https://golang.org/pkg/os/#FileInfo)

-Let's create a shortcode to build a file index with links using ReadDir.
+Let's create a shortcode to build a file index with links using readDir.

 'fileindex.html'